oracle-quickstart/oci-nfs/README.md

 ## Prerequisites
-### 1. Setup on local machine to run Terraform for OCI
-First off you'll need to do some pre deploy setup.
-That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).

-### 2. OCI Dynamic Group and Policies for active/passive high availability NFS cluster
+### 1. OCI Dynamic Group and Policies for active/passive high availability NFS cluster
-The below two requirements are if you plan to deploy an active/passive high availability NFS cluster.
+The below two requirements are only applicable if you plan to deploy an active/passive high availability NFS cluster.
 You must authorize instances to call services in Oracle Cloud Infrastructure.

      1. Create a dynamic group of compute instances in your compartment (OCI console > Identity > Dynamic Groups).
 For more documentation, refer to https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm.
 Once instances are provisioned,  the dynamic group can be further restricted to only include the instance_id of the 2 NFS servers.